cameflow/BeerBaseballStats/README.md

 iOS app developed in Swift using SwiftUI framework.

 * App to save statistics when you play BeerBaseball
-* Tool to help you track
+* Tool to help you track the stats of your games

 [BeerBaseball Rules](https://en.wikipedia.org/wiki/Baseball_(drinking_game))